Council of Ministers of Lebanon

-2-The different sects of Lebanon shall be represented in a just and equitable manner in the formation of the Cabinet.
+2- The different sects of Lebanon shall be represented in a just and equitable manner in the formation of the Cabinet.

-The Council of Ministers is considered to be the "government" of Lebanon by the Constitution.
+The Council of Ministers is considered to be the "government" of Lebanon according to the Constitution.

 History

 The body was created on 23 May 1926, when the Constitution of the state of Greater Lebanon was promulgated.
 From the creation of the office in 1926 to the end of the Civil War, the Constitution made little mention of the roles and duties of the office, albeit for a mention of the President to "nominate one of the ministers as Prime Ministers".
 Following the end of the Lebanese Civil War and the ratification of the Ta'if Accord, the responsibilities of the Council of Ministers were significantly strengthened, codified and clearly listed in the Constitution.
-Notably, the accord shifted the executive power from the President to the Council.
+Notably, the accord shifted the executive power from the President to the council.

 Formation of a Government

-The Council is formed by a Decree of the President of the Republic, which is countersigned by the Prime Minister.
+The council is formed by a Decree of the President of the Republic, which is countersigned by the Prime Minister.
 Within 30 days, the Chamber of Deputies must approve the Government through a vote of confidence, which requires a simple majority.
 By Article 64 of the Lebanese Constitution, it is the Prime Minister who assumes the negotiations with the Parliament for the formation of a government.
 By custom, the government is composed equally between Muslims and Christians - however, this is not a requirement specified in the Constitution.